-Learn how to grow rosemary in your vegetable or container garden.
+Learn how to grow rosemary in your vegetable or container garden!

-The best tips for growing rosemary from seeds, cuttings or transplants when planting an herb garden.
+Get the best tips for growing rosemary from seeds, cuttings or transplants when planting an herb garden.

 In ancient times, this herb was scattered about and hung up as a Romany charm to ward off evil.